-By developing empowering relationships with clients, you'll help them decide what changes they need to make to achieve their potential
+By empowering their clients, life coaches help them make decisions and changes in order to achieve their potential

 As well as dealing with clients on an individual basis, you'll also deliver personal development workshops for small or large groups.
 It's crucial that, as a life coach, you're able to identify when a client may need to be referred for alternative support.

 Life coaching isn't a regulated service but clients expect you to be accredited by a professional body to reflect your training and ethical working.